-From the architect.
+Text description provided by the architects.
 The Japanese House is a modest family house and studio in Edinburgh designed and self built by Konishi Gaffney architects.
 The site was a small 200sqm brown-field site, formerly a mechanic’s garage, on a back lane in Portobello.
 The site had planning permission for 2 flats and the process which led to this planning permission had formed a number of restrictions including maximum eaves height and pitch to the roof.

 The congested and overlooked nature of the site required careful articulation to provide privacy while still allowing sunshine and passive solar gain into the house.
 The house turns its back on the lane in order to protect privacy within the house.
 To the East and the garden three large sliding glass doors all slide out the way to form a 5.5mx2.4m opening to the garden.
 These windows open the house up to early morning sun, starting the heating cycle.